 First-party cookies

 These are created by the website you are visiting.
-They help remember your preferences and settings, making your browsing experience smoother.
+They help to remember your preferences and settings, making your browsing experience smoother.

 Third-party cookies